Mnellutla1120/demynsify/README.md

 - For production use, configure an OpenAI API key for accurate analysis
 - File uploads are limited to PDF and text files
 - URL content extraction is limited to the first 10,000 characters

+## Potential Next Steps
+- Feed more training data
+- Continue training the model to discern misinformation from accuracy